 Something that might help: If you are feeling overwhelmed by fearful thoughts or anxiety, it could help to talk to someone about how you are feeling.
+It can take a lot of courage to admit you're struggling, but don't keep it to yourself.
 Read our section below on where to go for support and help.

 Coping with emptiness and depression

 Feelings of depression and emptiness can hit you when the reality of the death begins to sink in.
 Although it may feel almost unbearable at the time, this seems to be a period when some inner healing takes place.
 Afterwards, people say they feel lighter, more in control of their lives and better able to look forward.